jhjh-kim/IOT-YOLO-Project/README.md

 - Blue line: Predicted movement direction of the boat

 ## USING SCIPRT FILES

+### SCRIPT FILES EXPLANATION
+- loss_tests :: Training results metrics for each of the four loss functions
+- model_size_test :: Training results metrics for YOLOv8m and YOLOv8s on the aerial1 dataset
+- ship_detector :: Model and Implementation Code for the Application
+- training_results :: Training results metrics for the total of four models up to the final model

+### Custom Training
 0. prepare your dataset and .yaml file.

 1. cd ~/yolov8